coreos/rkt/Documentation/subcommands/run.md

 ## Overriding User/Group

-Application images must specify the username/group or the UID/GID the app is to be run as as specified in the [Image Manifest Schema][image-manifest-schema].
+Application images must specify the username/group or the UID/GID the app is to be run as specified in the [Image Manifest Schema][image-manifest-schema].
 The user/group can be overridden by rkt using the `--user` and `--group` flags:

 ```
 # rkt --insecure-options=image run docker://busybox --user=1000 --group=100 --exec id